Discover seven tasty cities in Portugal and our favorite things to eat in each tasty Portuguese city.

 Check for updates as we visit and re-visit tasty cities in Portugal like Braga, Coimbra, Faro and Lagos.

-Our Favorite Food Cities in Portugal
+Our Favorite Food Cities In Portugal

 Living in Portugal, we have numerous opportunities to travel the country and often visit Portuguese cities and regions multiple times.
 And, just like we seek out the best food in Asia when we’re in that part of the world, our Portugal travels always seem to focus on food.

 Lately, we’ve been fielding inquisitive calls, emails and messages asking our advice about where to travel within Portugal.
-With this elevated interest in mind, we’re now highlighting six of the best cities in Portugal for inquisitive food travelers.
+With this elevated interest in mind, we’re now highlighting seven of the best cities in Portugal for inquisitive food travelers.

 In other words, don’t skip the following cities when you plan a Portuguese food trip: